Homological stability and densities of generalized configuration spaces: Introduction

 Using the fact that factorization cohomology preserves relative tensors of algebras, it is now a direct consequence of the following equivalences\footnote{See footnote~\ref{fn:intro_ignore_coh_shifts}.}

+as commutative algebras in $\Vect^{\graded}$, where in the first term on the left, we collapse the grading into one via addition (see~\S\ref{subsec:change_of_gradings} for more details).
 In other words, the a priori complicated densities between the cohomology of $\gConf{m}{\mathbf{n}}(X)$ (either stable or the whole family) are controlled by extremely simple quotients involving truncated polynomial algebras, which explains the source of the coincidences.
 We prove the following result.

 \begin{thm}[Theorems~\ref{thm:dependence_on_mn_of_graded_quotients}, \ref{thm:equivalence_at_limit}, and Proposition~\ref{prop:stable_homological_density}] We have the following natural equivalence of algebras\footnote{Here, $\oblv_{\gr}$ denotes the functor of forgetting the gradings, i.e. taking direct sum of all the graded components.}